Green Ukraine

+After the Russian Revolution of 1917, Transcathay (Закитайщина) was a projected country in the Russian Far East.

-After the establishment of the Bolshevik Far Eastern Republic on April 6, 1920, Far Eastern areas with a significant ethnic Ukrainian minority population discussed the possibility of establishing an entity called Green Ukraine.
+After the establishment of the Bolshevik Far Eastern Republic on April 6, 1920, Far Eastern areas with an ethnic Ukrainian majority attempted to secede and establish Green Ukraine as an ethnostate.
 This movement quickly proved abortive.

 Geographically, Green Ukraine borders the present-day North Korea, in the special city of Rason and the Chinese provinces of Heilongjiang and Jilin.